+- knowing, and

+- voluntary, and

+- clear permission

-- by word or action - to engage in sexual activity.
+- by word or action

+- to engage in sexual activity.

 Individuals may experience the same interaction in different ways.
 Therefore, it is the responsibility of each party to determine that the other has consented before engaging in the activity.